bcvsolutions/forest-index/README.md

 ## Requirements

-* Content has to have identifier
+* Content has to have identifier and parent
 * Any jdbc database can be used (tested on h2, posgresql)

 ## Usage